INTRODUCTION

 "I therefore had to annul knowledge in order to make room for faith."
 (Text)/(AA BXXX)

 The answer to the question is not either reason or faith.
-By making room for faith, Kant does not deny that all human beings live in both nature and freedom.
+By making room for faith, Kant does not deny that Homo sapiens live in both nature and freedom.
 Kant simply denies that reason without faith can bring peace, just as he denies that faith without reason can bring peace.
 The answer to the question is both reason and faith.

 Faith

-- The character human being is the product of a conception.
+- The human being is the product of conception.

-- The character citizen is the product of a rebirth.
+- The citizen is the product of initiation.

 Kant writes:

-"[The rebirth] has something holy for its end (the formation of a human being as a citizen in a divine state)".
+"[The initiation] has something holy for its end (the formation of a human being as a citizen in a divine state)".
 (Text)/(AA VI:199)

 Formation

-The formation of a human being as a citizen in a divine state is a process in three phases:
+The formation of a human being as a citizen in a divine state is an automatic process in three phases:

-- The first phase [minimum] lasts from rebirth to school readiness.
+- The first phase [minimum] lasts from initiation to school readiness.

 - The second phase [medium] lasts from school readiness to age of majority.